micon4sure/zilch/README.md

 | !goes \| !g | start the game

 ## Play Syntax
-to take single dice 1 or 5 just type "one" or "five"\
+to take single die with face 1 or 5 just type "one" or "five"\
 to roll the remaining dice, type "roll", to bank your turn points, type "bank"

 example: you have the following dice:\